darshan-kale-dsi/Bank-Marketing-Campaign/README.md

   - 18 Telemarketing Agents
   - 1 QA Supervisor
 - **Duration:** 2 months
-- **Expected Call Volume:** Each agent makes around 60 calls per day, totaling about 2,640 calls per agent over the campaign period, ensuring coverage of 45,000 people.
+- **Expected Call Volume:** Each agent makes approximately 60 calls per day, totaling around 2,640 calls per agent over the campaign period, thereby ensuring coverage of 45,000 clients.

 ### Project Objective

-A second iteration of such marketing campaing is going to be performed.
-Based on data compiled on the first iteration, this project aims to find efficiencies and reducing the duration of the campaing while still ensuring a similar success rate can be reached faster, and thus, cheaper.
-For that, a ranking system is going to be proposed in order to sort potential clients by likelihood of being interested in the product offered.
-The implementation of this proposal would imply that reaching the top 20% of the ranked clients will lead to the 90% of the expected outcome of the entire campaign.
+A subsequent iteration of this marketing campaign is planned.
+Leveraging the data from the first iteration, this project aims to enhance efficiencies and reduce the campaign duration while maintaining a similar success rate, thus lowering overall costs.
+The strategy involves developing a ranking system to prioritize potential clients based on their likelihood of subscribing to the term deposit product.
+By targeting the top 20% of ranked clients, we aim to achieve 90% of the expected outcomes of the entire campaign in a more cost-effective manner.